, , , , ,

 A regulated nervous system makes better decisions.

-A regulated leader creates psychological safety.
+A regulated leader creates brave spaces.

 A regulated founder scales.